Titles and Roles

-Dr. Postlewait is a member of the Society of Surgical Oncology and the American Society of Breast Surgeons.
+Dr. Postlewait is a member of the Cancer Prevention and Control Research Program at Winship.
+She holds professional memberships with Society of Surgical Oncology and American Society of Breast Surgeons.

 Dr. Postlewait attended Emory University School of Medicine in Atlanta, Georgia where she received her MD in 2012.
 She remained at Emory University for training, completing clinical residency in General Surgery and a two-year research fellowship in Surgical Oncology.
 She then completed a clinical fellowship in Breast Surgical Oncology at the UT MD Anderson Cancer Center in Houston, Texas.

 Dr. Postlewait has a variety of research interests.
 She has worked in clinical investigation and outcomes analysis of patients treated for advanced and inflammatory breast cancer.
 She is also interested in optimizing the treatment of breast cancer patients through improving patient education techniques and investigating appropriate de-escalation of surgical techniques to reduce morbidity while maintaining excellent oncologic outcomes in the context of multidisciplinary care.
 In addition, she has a passion for clinical ethics as well as identifying and improving health disparities.

 Dr. Postlewait's articles have been published in a number of leading journals including Surgery, Journal of the American College of Surgeons, JAMA Surgery, Annals of Surgical Oncology, and Breast Cancer Research and Treatment.